score-json/json/TSF/trustable/assertions/TA-CONSTRAINTS.md

       path: ./TSF/trustable/assertions/TA-CONSTRAINTS-CHECKLIST.md
 ---

-Constraints on adaptation and deployment of nlohmann/json library are specified.
+Constraints on adaptation and deployment of score-json are specified.

-score